satyam-1/machine_test/README.md

 # machine_test
-Program to get input of an array of variable lenght and print it in sorted/ascending order.
+<b>Program to get input of an array of variable lenght and print it in sorted/ascending order.</b>